 The dynamic bond schemes, as the name suggests, are dynamic in terms of the composition and maturity profile.
-The objective of a dynamic bond fund is to deliver ‘optimal’ returns in both rising and falling market scenarios.
-It all depends on the fund manager’s decisions and management of the portfolio.
+The main objective of dynamic bond funds is to provide ‘optimal’ returns in both rising and falling market scenarios.
+It majorly depends on the fund manager’s decisions and management of the portfolio.

 Here, fund managers ‘dynamically’ trade instruments of different maturity periods as per the anticipated change in rates.
 For instance, during a falling interest rate scenario, a fund manager increases the holdings in long-term instruments like gilts.

-The dynamic bond funds are ideal for investors who might not take the best calls based on interest movement.
-Investors with a moderate risk appetite and investment horizon of 3-5 years should invest in these funds.
+The dynamic bond funds are ideal for investors who are not experts in making the right calls based on the interest rate movement.
+Investors with moderate risk appetite and investment horizon of 3-5 years should invest in these funds.
 A SIP (Systematic Investment Plan) approach will work as it allows you to combat the volatility.
 However, one should always remember that the returns in dynamic bond funds depend mostly on the interest rate movement.

 Generally, all debt funds should adhere to its investment mandate.
 Example, a short-term bond fund can only invest in short-term securities and vice versa.
 However, dynamic bond funds need not follow this rule.
 They can invest in long-term securities for one month even.
 It all depends on the interest rate movement.